• Home

 After a brief 2-hour flight from Guayaquil, we touched down on the island of Baltra, the main airport in the Galapagos, which is just across a channel from Santa Cruz.

 Upon arrival, all visitors must pay the mandatory $100 Galapagos National Park fee at the airport.
-You cannot leave the airport without doing this and the fee must be paid in cash with US dollars.
+You cannot leave the Galapagos airport without doing this and the fee must be paid in cash with US dollars.

-Next, take any one of the free airline shuttles for the 10-minute ride to the Itabaca Canal.
+From Baltra, take any one of the free airline shuttles for the 10-minute ride to the Itabaca Canal.

 From there, a ferry takes you across the canal to the island of Santa Cruz for $.80.